A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Constraints on the base- CDM model

 where $c$ is the speed of light, $X_p$ is the hydrogen fraction, $Y_p$ is the helium fraction, $\sigma_T$ is the Thomson-scattering cross section, $G$ is the gravitational constant, and $m_p$ is the proton mass.
 The parameter $\eta$ accounts for additional electrons supplied by helium reionization.
 Following \citet{planck18_6}, we assume that the first helium reionization occurs contemporaneously with hydrogen reionization, and the second helium reionization takes place at $z=3.5$ (i.e., $\eta=1$ at $z>3.5$ and $\eta=2$ at $z\leq3.5$).

-The CMB likelihood (Table \ref{tab:cmb}) is evaluated using the five cosmological parameters and the derived $\tau$.
-Theoretical CMB angular power spectra are calculated using \texttt{CAMB} \citep{lewis00, howlett12}.
-We use \texttt{cobaya} \citep{torrado19, torrado21} to evaluate the CMB likelihood.
-The third term is the prior distribution of the cosmological parameters.
-We adopt flat priors on the cosmological parameters used in \citet{planck13_16} and \citet{planck18_6}.
+The CMB likelihood term in Eq. (\ref{equ:post}), $\mathcal{L}_\mathrm{CMB}(\vb*{\theta},\xHI(\vb{z}^\star)|d_\mathrm{CMB})$, is evaluated using the CMB datasets summarized in Table \ref{tab:cmb}.
+For each MCMC sample, we first derive $\tau$ from $\vb*{\theta}$ and $\xHI(\vb{z}^\star)$ using Eq. (\ref{equ:tau}).
+We then compute the theoretical CMB angular power spectra with \texttt{CAMB} \citep{lewis00, howlett12} and evaluate the likelihoods with \texttt{cobaya} \citep{torrado19, torrado21}.
+The prior term in Eq. (\ref{equ:post}) is taken to be flat over the parameter ranges adopted by \citet{planck13_16} and \citet{planck18_6}.
 Although our primary results are based on CMB (w/o lowE) and reionization history $\xHI(z)$, we also derive results using CMB (w/o lowE) alone for comparison.
 The posterior distributions are sampled using the MCMC method with \texttt{emcee} with $10^4$ steps and $2\times(\mathrm{number~of~parameters})$ walkers.